jacobdanielrose/Exercise-Application/README.md

 # PostBox

 A basic post application where you can write and save a Message which is then displayed to the user.
-This was created to familiarize myself with both Angular and using the REST API format with MongoDB as a backend.
+This was created to familiarize myself with both Angular and using the REST API format with MongoDB as a database and connected to the frontend via Mongoose.

 #######################################